NicolasSimard/ENT/theta/README.md

 ```
 (14:39) gp > \r Thetapip.gp
-(14:39) gp > \r ../lfunc/Qhc.gp
+(14:39) gp > \r ../Quadratic.gp
-(14:39) gp > \r ../lfunc/qhlfun-eisender.gp
+(14:39) gp > \r ../lfunc/nf/quadhecke.gp
 (14:40) gp > \p 500
    realprecision = 500 significant digits
 (14:40) gp > K=bnfinit('x^2+23);
 (14:40) gp > data=pipinit(K);
 ```

-Note that we have to load two more scripts here, namely `../lfunc/Qhc.gp` and `../lfunc/qhlfun-eisender.gp`, which define Hecke characters and the L-function attached to those Hecke characters, respectively.
+Note that we have to load an extra script, namely `../lfunc/nf/quadhecke.gp`, which defines the L-function attached to Hecke characters of imaginary quadratic fields.
+The script `../Quadratic.gp` is also needed to define Hecke characters.

 We can now compute the Petersson norm of the theta series attached to one of these Hecke characters of infinity type 2*ell for ell=2: